recursivelabsai/Self-Tracing/Self-Tracing-Paper.md

 These methods provide valuable insights but typically operate as external analysis tools rather than components of the model itself.
 Our recursive attribution formalism incorporates and extends these approaches to enable models to perform self-attribution in real-time.

-## 3. Meta-Recursive Circuit Tracing Framework
+## 3. Recursive Circuit Tracing Framework

-We now present the formal specification of Meta-Recursive Circuit Tracing (MRCT), a framework that enables language models to recursively trace, interpret, and explain their own computational circuits.
+We now present the formal specification of Recursive Circuit Tracing (RCT), a framework that enables language models to recursively trace, interpret, and explain their own computational circuits.

 ### 3.1 Recursive Attribution Formalism